 Getting the Hammock Ready to Hang

 Make a mark 9 cm (3.5″) and 14 cm (5.5″) in from both ends of the lath and using a 13 mm (5 1/4″) drill bit, drill through.
 Tie a knot at one end of each of your 3 m ropes.
 That’s about 3 and a bit yards.
 Use masking tape to seal the edges so they won’t fray.

 Thread the rope down through the outside hole of your lath and into the top, narrowest edge of the throw and through to the widest edge.
 Tie a knot about 170 cm (67″) from the first knot and thread it up into the lath.
 Repeat on the other side.
 Adjust the knots up or down to make the hammock higher or lower.

-That’s it, your hammock is ready for a shady spot in the garden, just knot the two pieces at the top together.
+That’s it, your hammock is ready to hang.
+Just knot the two pieces at the top together.

 It’s the perfect addition to the garden or inside.
 This one has found a permanent home in my son’s bedroom.
 He loves it, especially since we made him a footstool from empty soda bottles.
 That way he can have somewhere to rest his feet when he’s not curled up inside the hammock reading a book.